-In childhood asthma, the lungs and airways become easily inflamed when exposed to certain triggers, such as inhaling airborne pollen or catching a cold or another respiratory infection.
-Childhood asthma can cause bothersome daily symptoms that interfere with play, sports, school and sleep.
+In childhood asthma, the lungs and airways become easily inflamed when exposed to certain triggers.
+Such triggers include inhaling pollen or catching a cold or other respiratory infection.
+Childhood asthma can cause irritating daily symptoms that interfere with play, sports, school and sleep.
 In some children, unmanaged asthma can cause dangerous asthma attacks.

-- Bouts of coughing or wheezing that get worse with a respiratory infection, such as a cold or the flu
+- Bouts of coughing or wheezing that get worse with a cold or the flu.

-- Trouble breathing that may limit play or exercise
+- Trouble breathing that hampers play or exercise.

-- Fatigue, which can be caused by poor sleep
+- Fatigue, which can be due to poor sleep.

-Asthma signs and symptoms vary from child to child, and may get worse or better over time.
-Your child may have only one sign or symptom, such as a lingering cough or chest congestion.
+Asthma symptoms vary from child to child and might get worse or better over time.
+Your child might have only one symptom, such as a lingering cough or chest congestion.

-It may be difficult to tell whether your child's symptoms are caused by asthma or something else.
-Periodic or long-lasting wheezing and other asthma-like symptoms may be caused by infectious bronchitis or another respiratory problem.
+It can be difficult to tell whether your child's symptoms are caused by asthma.
+Wheezing and other asthma-like symptoms can be caused by infectious bronchitis or another respiratory problem.

 When to see a doctor

-Take your child to see the doctor as soon as possible if you suspect he or she may have asthma.
-Early treatment will not only help control day-to-day asthma symptoms, but also may prevent asthma attacks.
+Take your child to see a health care provider if you suspect that your child has asthma.
+Early treatment will help control symptoms and possibly prevent asthma attacks.

-Make an appointment with your child's doctor if you notice:
+Make an appointment with your child's provider if you notice:

-- Coughing that's constant, intermittent or seems to be linked to physical activity
+- Coughing that is constant, is intermittent or seems linked to physical activity.

-- Wheezing or whistling sounds when your child exhales
+- Wheezing or whistling sounds when your child breathes out.

-If your child has asthma, he or she may say such things as, "My chest feels funny" or "I'm always coughing.
-Listen for bouts of coughing when your child is asleep.
-This coughing may or may not awaken your child.
-Crying, laughing, yelling, or strong emotional reactions and stress also may trigger coughing or wheezing.
+Children who have asthma may say things such as, "My chest feels funny" or "I'm always coughing."
+Listen for coughing in children, which might not wake them, when they are asleep.
+Crying, laughing, yelling, or strong emotional reactions and stress also might trigger coughing or wheezing.

-If your child is diagnosed with asthma, creating an asthma action plan can help you and other caregivers monitor symptoms and know what to do if an asthma attack does occur.
+If your child is diagnosed with asthma, creating an asthma plan can help you and other caregivers monitor symptoms and know what to do if an asthma attack occurs.

 When to seek emergency treatment

-In severe cases, you may see your child's chest and sides pulling inward as he or she struggles to breathe.
-Your child may have an increased heartbeat, sweating and chest pain.
+In severe cases, you might see your child's chest and sides pulling inward when breathing is difficult.
+Your child might have an increased heartbeat, sweating and chest pain.
 Seek emergency care if your child:

-- Has to stop in midsentence to catch his or her breath
+- Has to stop in midsentence to take a breath.

-- Is trying so hard to breathe that the abdomen is sucked under the ribs when he or she breathes in
+- Is trying so hard to breathe that the abdomen is sucked under the ribs during a breath.

-Even if your child hasn't been diagnosed with asthma, seek medical attention immediately if he or she has trouble breathing.
+Even if your child hasn't been diagnosed with asthma, seek medical attention immediately if you notice troubled breathing.
 Although episodes of asthma vary in severity, asthma attacks can start with coughing, which progresses to wheezing and labored breathing.

-The underlying causes of childhood asthma aren't fully understood.
-Developing an overly sensitive immune system generally plays a role.
-Some factors thought to be involved include:
+Childhood asthma causes aren't fully understood.
+Some factors thought to be involved include having:

 Increased immune system sensitivity causes the lungs and airways to swell and produce mucus when exposed to certain triggers.
-Reaction to a trigger may be delayed, making it more difficult to identify the trigger.
-These triggers vary from child to child and can include:
+Reaction to a trigger can be delayed, making it more difficult to identify the trigger.
+Triggers vary from child to child and can include:

 Sometimes, asthma symptoms occur with no apparent triggers.

-Factors that may increase your child's likelihood of developing asthma include:
+Factors that might increase your child's chance of developing asthma include:

-- Previous allergic reactions, including skin reactions, food allergies or hay fever (allergic rhinitis)
+- Previous allergic reactions, including skin reactions, food allergies or hay fever, also called allergic rhinitis.

-- A family history of asthma, allergic rhinitis, hives or eczema
+- A family history of asthma or allergies.

-- Living in an urban area with increased exposure to air pollution
+- Living in an area with high pollution.

-- Respiratory conditions, such as a chronic runny or stuffy nose (rhinitis), inflamed sinuses (sinusitis) or pneumonia
+- Respiratory conditions, such as a chronic runny or stuffy nose, inflamed sinuses, or pneumonia.

-Asthma may cause a number of complications, including:
+Asthma can cause a number of complications, including:

-- Missed school days or getting behind in school
+- Missed school days or falling behind in schoolwork.

-Careful planning and steering clear of asthma triggers are the best ways to prevent asthma attacks.
+Careful planning and avoiding asthma triggers are the best ways to prevent asthma attacks.

 - Limit exposure to asthma triggers.
-Be proactive in helping your child avoid the allergens and irritants that trigger asthma symptoms.
+Help your child avoid the allergens and irritants that trigger asthma symptoms.

 - Don't allow smoking around your child.
 Exposure to tobacco smoke during infancy is a strong risk factor for childhood asthma, as well as a common trigger of asthma attacks.

 - Encourage your child to be active.
-As long as your child's asthma is well-controlled, regular physical activity can condition the lungs to work more efficiently.
+As long as your child's asthma is well controlled, regular physical activity can help the lungs work more efficiently.

 - Help your child maintain a healthy weight.
 Being overweight can worsen asthma symptoms, and it puts your child at risk of other health problems.

 - Keep heartburn under control.
-Acid reflux or severe heartburn (gastroesophageal reflux disease, or GERD) may worsen your child's asthma symptoms.
-He or she may need over-the-counter or prescription medications to control acid reflux.
+Acid reflux or severe heartburn might worsen your child's asthma symptoms.
+To control acid reflux, your child may need prescription medicines or medicines you can buy off the shelf.